Log in

 About Durham University

 Durham University, founded in 1832, is a collegiate public research university located in Durham in the northeast of England.
-Widely recognised as opening for over 600 years (only after after Oxford and Cambridge), it is considered the 3rd oldest university in England.
+Widely recognised as opening for over 600 years, it is considered the 3rd oldest university in England, which is only after Oxford and Cambridge.
 As a member of the Russell Group, Durham University is well-known for its profound history and academic excellence.

 Rankings

-Durham University ranked 94th in the QS World University Rankings 2026 (top 100 since 2010), 3rd in the UK in The Times and The Sunday Times Good University Guide 2026, and 5th in the UK in Guardian University Guide 2026.
+Durham University has been ranked in the top 100 since 2010 by QS World University Rankings, and has risen significantly from 94th to 85th in QS 2027.
+In the UK, it is ranked 3rd in The Times and The Sunday Times Good University Guide 2026, and 5th in Guardian University Guide 2026.
 Its top performance mainly came in the Sustainability category with a ranking of 19th in the world, and a world-class reputation with employers being ranked 65th.
 This success is a testament to the impact of academic, industrial and business partnerships, as well as further evidence of its innovative and impactful research and academic staff.

 Teaching & Research